johnnypuskar/foreverdm/scripts/documentation/scripting_docs.md

 **Returns:**
 - `nil`: No return value

+## `on_expire()`
+Used when the effect's remaining duration has reached 0 and it is about to be removed from the character.
+Function is run just before automatic removal, so no effect removal logic needs to be implemented.
+**Returns:**
+- `nil`: No return value

 ### `make_attack_roll(target)`
 Used when the character with the effect makes an attack roll against a target **Parameters:**